 some oral conditions.

 Disorders such as diabetes mellitus and Sjögren’s syndrome may lead to decreased saliva flow.
-This substance is helpful in thinning down and washing away bacteria between brushing sessions.
-Some medications, especially antihistamines and antidepressants may also make this worse.
+This substance helps thin and wash away bacteria between brushing sessions.
+Some medications, especially antihistamines and antidepressants, may also make this worse.

-Other issues, like receding gums and periodontitis, may likewise increase risk of decay.
+Other issues, such as receding gums and periodontitis, may also increase the risk of decay.

 Types of dental caries